French courses information

 FRENCH COURSES IN SMALL GROUPS COMPRISED OF NO MORE THAN 12 STUDENTS

-All our courses are based on the Common European Framework of Reference for Languages (CEFRL).
+All our French courses are based on the Common European Framework of Reference for Languages (CEFRL).

-Upon your arrival at school, you will be given a written and oral placement test which will determine your group.
+Upon your arrival at school, on the first day, you will be given a written and oral placement test which will determine your group for the French lessons.

 A certificate of attendance is delivered at the end of the session.